rjqian/WeeklyMeet/README.md

 # WeeklyMeet
-This repo contains the materials I talked with my advisor at weekly meet.
+This repo contains the materials I talked with my advisor when we meet.

 ## Content
 ### Apr 12